daisyvatten/Grabbing-Configuration-Files/README.md

 Files are set to timeout after 3 days.
 This prevents buildup of files in case a hostname is changed, causing a new file to be created instead of overwriting previous file.
 I did not test the timeout part, I am just assuming it works.
 Perhaps I shall update in 3 days.
+Update: works.
+I just made one mistake not putting in the full file path.